-(Excerpted from my books From Dream to Delivery and the upcoming Indie Games: From Dream to Delivery.
-Copyright © 2016, 2017 Don Daglow, All Rights Reserved.)
+(Excerpted from my book Indie Games: From Dream to Delivery.
+Copyright © 2018 Don Daglow, All Rights Reserved.)

 Accountability – When things go right we applaud the company, the team, the individual, and if there is a pattern of success or exceptional achievement there are positive consequences.
 When things go wrong we look to teach and correct what was done by the company, team or individual, and if there’s a negative pattern or exceptional bad judgment there are negative consequences.

 Adaptive – Our world and our market change rapidly, and we change ourselves and what we do to adapt with it. (cf. Classic.)

 Aggressiveness – This can take many forms: our sales team contacts lots of potential clients and makes lots of proposals; our pricing doesn’t match the competition, it crushes them; our ads are bold, proud and loud, etc.